 One tool, one project!
 Where have you been my sexy sanding machine?!
 Let me just say… you don’t know what you don’t know.
 You gotta try new things and I’m the worst about making do with the tools I have.
 Being able to hook the sander to my shop vac was also a huge bonus!
 No more sanding outdoors in the 100% temperatures.

 So, what do I think about the SurfPrep Sanding System?
 Impressive!
 This was a huge project and I worked this sander HARD.
 I don’t baby my tools and they work as hard as I do.
 It passed my test!
-And just look at all that wood veneer.
+And just look at all that preserved wood veneer.
+If you ever had to remove damaged veneer, you know exactly what I’m talking about.
 It looks great, right?
 That’s what I’m talking about.
 Do you want to learn more about this Sanding System?
 CLICK HERE to get all the deets.
 Happy sanding!

 Until the next project… xo, Do